NFDI4BIOIMAGE/training/_sources/content_types/poster.md

 Interdisciplinary collaboration and integrating large, diverse datasets are crucial for answering complex research questions, requiring multimodal data analysis and adherence to FAIR principles.
 To address challenges in capturing the full research cycle and contextualizing data, DataPLANT developed the Annotated Research Context (ARC), while the neuroimaging community extended the Brain Imaging Data Structure (BIDS) for microscopic image data, both providing standardized, file system-based storage structures for organizing and sharing data with metadata.

-Tags: Research Data Management, Fair-Principles
+Tags: Research Data Management, FAIR-Principles

 Content type: Poster